 When arthritis affects a knee, a patient may experience chronic knee pain, swelling and inflammation caused by the deterioration of cartilage.
 The deterioration leads to bone rubbing against bone.
 When traditional knee repair options, such as weight loss and physical therapy, do not alleviate the pain, some doctors may recommend a knee replacement.
 A knee replacement surgery is not always a viable option for all patients.
 Some patients may want to postpone or delay surgery for as long as possible.
-For these patients, autologous stem cell therapy for knees can be performed at PAIN DOCTOR Pain & Regenerative Medicine as a stem cell alternative to knee replacement.
+For these patients, autologous stem cell therapy for knees can be performed at OPTIMAL Pain & Regenerative Medicine as a stem cell alternative to knee replacement.

 How are Stem Cells an Alternative to Knee Replacement?